MP Estate Planning UK

 Why Is Probate Necessary?

-• It provides the executor with the legal authority to manage the estate.
+• It gives the executor or administrator the legal authority to collect and manage the estate’s assets.

-• It helps to prevent disputes among beneficiaries.
+• It helps prevent disputes among beneficiaries by providing an ordered, legally recognised process.

 Situations Where Probate Is Required

-The necessity of probate depends on various factors, including the type and value of the assets owned by the deceased.
-Understanding these factors is crucial for determining whether probate is required.
+The necessity of probate depends on several factors, including the type, value, and ownership structure of the assets held by the deceased.
+Understanding these factors helps you determine early on whether a Grant of Probate (or Letters of Administration) will be needed.

 Assets Requiring Probate

-Here are some examples of assets that may require probate:
+Here are the most common assets that require probate:

 Complex Estate Disputes